duvall3/rat-pac/user/README_collab.md

 ```
 ### General Invocation

 The viewer decides which detector volumes to draw by looking for a regular expression in the volume names, which by default is `target_cell_[0-9].*`.
+This default option covers any volume whose name contains `target_cell_` followed by at least one digit, followed by any other characters.
 This can be altered by providing an optional second argument to command invoking the macro.
-The default option covers any volume whose name contains `target_cell_` followed by at least one digit, followed by any other characters.
 The following are all valid examples compatible with the default option: `target_cell_5`, `target_cell_2_4`, `target_cell_0_0_0`.
 Examples of alternate regular expressions to provide as the optional second argument include `target_cube`, `scintillator_volume[0-9].?`, `ej254.*`.
 Please see [TRegexp](https://root.cern.ch/doc/master/classTRegexp.html) for further details on how to construct a ROOT-compatible regular expression.

 In this more general case, invoke the viewer as follows, where `tcr` is the target-cell regex: